atc0005/check-vmware/README.md

 #### `check_vmware_vhw`

-This plugin supports multiple modes.
+This plugin supports multiple (independent) modes.
 Each mode applies slightly different logic for determining plugin state.
+Only one mode can be used at a time.

 ##### Homogeneous version check